alubbock/microbench-examples/README.md

 versions and timing information, which are saved to a JSON file or a Redis instance.

-Each example contains a Jupyter Notebook which shows how to analyze the JSON file and perform some basic visualizations.
+The first three examples contain a Jupyter Notebook which show how to analyze the JSON file and perform some basic visualizations.
 Within each example is a `src` directory which contains the original Python program used to generate the metadata.

-The three examples are:
+The examples are:

 * A [PySB](https://pysb.org) model called [EARM](https://earm.readthedocs.io)
 * A NumPy example showing a (documented) reproducibility difference across